-The British tradition of taking tea in the afternoon, accompanied by a selection of sweet and savoury treats, has been going on for almost 200 years.
+The British tradition of taking tea in the afternoon, accompanied by a selection of sweet and savoury treats, dates back almost 200 years.

 It was started by the Duchess of Bedford in 1840 as a treat before dinner, but it’s fair to say afternoon tea has upped its game a bit since then.